Background image

 In recent years Isobel Batt-Doyle has certainly had a challenging journey in athletics, experiences which have shaped her focus for future study and a career path.

-“In the span of two years in my collegiate career in the NCAA I suffered from six stress fractures in my feet,” said Batt-Doyle.
+“In the span of two years in my collegiate career in the NCAA I suffered from six stress fractures in my feet,” Izzi said.

 She particularly recalls how tough 2017 was as she described her foot was ‘trashed’ with the four stress fractures.
 She described it as an awful time-walking around the large Washington University campus in a moon-boot on crutches in the snow.

-Her coach at the time in Washington was dismissed from the athletics program due to a poor culture his view and comments on athlete size.
-Although Batt-Doyle does not blame the coach for her injuries, mainly because she was strong and she says “I knew what healthy looks like.”
-However it did spark an interest in future study for Batt-Doyle.
+Her coach at the time in Washington was dismissed from the athletics program due to a poor culture.
+Although Izzi does not blame the coach for her injuries, mainly because she was strong and she said “I knew what healthy looks like.”

 She made her Olympic debut in Tokyo, competing in the 5000m.
-She placed 15th in her heat in 15:21.65 – a time that 12 months earlier would have been a 20 seconds personal best.
+She placed 15th in her heat in 15:21.65 – a time that 12 months earlier would have been a 20-second personal best.

 Read More